journalovi/2024-dibartolomeo-benchmark/data/Benchmark datasets/Code Dependency Graphs 3b6beec0413c486184cee398056e6c87.md

 Note: Various software call dependency graphs have been used in the literature.
 We provide the benchmarks used in ““https://onlinelibrary.wiley.com/doi/full/10.1111/cgf.13724”, as these posed the most comprehensive and available collection.
  “https://ieeexplore.ieee.org/document/6065001” used a software call graph from a device called a “Phillips Medical System Eindhoven medical scanner”, which is lost.
 Python and Eclipse subversion control logs are also currently lost.
-Origin Notes: The authors of “https://ieeexplore.ieee.org/document/6065001” used https://depfind.sourceforge.io/ to extract the commit history. graph features handled: directed edges
+Origin Notes: The authors of “https://ieeexplore.ieee.org/document/6065001” used https://depfind.sourceforge.io/ to extract the commit history. graph features handled: Directed edges
 Graph features in papers: dynamic,layered graphs,n-layers,weighted edges,bundled edges (generated),compound graphs,hierarchical,dynamic,dynamic (discrete),layered graphs,n-layers,layered graphs,n-layers
 Origin Paper: A Random Sampling O(n) Force-calculation Algorithm for Graph Layouts (https://www.notion.so/A-Random-Sampling-O-n-Force-calculation-Algorithm-for-Graph-Layouts-a0bc2ae6ebdb4e8cbddb924c0484cfad?pvs=21)
 Originally found at: http://vis.cs.ucdavis.edu/~ogawa/datasets/ (broken)